ashmere/docgenai/sample_output/cli_documentation.md

 - `pathlib`: For handling file paths.

-- `platform`: For platform-specific information.

 ## Configuration

-Configuration is managed through a `config.yaml` file, which can be specified using the `--config` or `-c` option.
-The configuration includes settings for logging, model specifics, and output settings.
+The CLI uses a `config.yaml` file to manage settings.
+The `init` command creates a default configuration file with the necessary settings.
+The `generate` command supports various options to customize the documentation generation process, such as output directory, architecture inclusion, and cache settings.

 ## Error Handling

 Errors are handled by catching exceptions and displaying appropriate error messages.
-Verbose mode can be enabled to show detailed error traces.
+The `generate`, `info`, `cache`, and `test` commands include detailed error handling to ensure that users receive clear feedback in case of issues.

 ## Performance Considerations

-Performance is optimized by using caching mechanisms for both output and model files.
-The CLI ensures that models are only downloaded if necessary, and outputs are cached to avoid redundant processing.
+The performance of the tool depends on the underlying model and the size of the code files being processed.
+The `generate` command processes files sequentially, and the `test` command is designed for smaller files to ensure quick testing.
+The `cache` command ensures efficient use of cached data to reduce processing time for subsequent runs.

+The CLI is designed to be efficient and scalable, with optimizations targeted at different operating systems and model configurations.

 ## Architecture Analysis